Practical Examples Of Cause And Effect Analysis In Action

 Features

-• Visual representation of causes
+• Visual representation of causes.

-• Categorization of causes
+• Categorization of causes.

-• Prioritization of causes
+• Prioritization of causes.

 Benefits

-• Encourages team collaboration
+• Encourages team collaboration.

-• Facilitates root cause identification
+• Facilitates root cause identification.

-• Supports strategic planning
+• Supports strategic planning.

 Challenges

-• Requires thorough understanding of the problem
+• Requires a thorough understanding of the problem.

-• Can become complex with many causes
+• It can become complex with many causes.

-• May overlook less obvious causes
+• May overlook less apparent causes.

 Tips and Techniques of Using a Cause and Effect Analysis